 readAsText The result of the method, if successful, can finally be retrieved in the

 The FileReader methods work asynchronously but don't return a Promise.
 And attempting to retrieve the result immediately after calling a method will not work, as the

-.onload event handler, which fires only after the FileReader has successfully finished reading the file and sets the FileReader's
+.onload event handler fires only after the FileReader has successfully finished reading the file and updates the FileReader's

-.result property, has not fired yet.
+.result property.
 This can make FileReader a bit of a pain to work with when integrating it with an application.

 Wrapping it With a Promise

 A solution to make FileReader more pleasant to work with is to wrap its result in a Promise.
 Here's an example:

 This function returns a Promise of a string that will resolve or reject only after the firing of the

 .onerror event handlers, respectively.
 If the Promise is rejected the FileReader will abort and, in this case, return a custom DOMException but you can